wylfen/mpdnotify/README.md

 The default regex expressions for cover art identification will match:
 `(front|cover|art)\.(jpg|jpeg|png)$`

+Additionally, mpdnotify can use eyeD3 to retrieve embedded album art.
+Album art found in the music directory is preferred in this case.

 Before being passed to notify-send, every cover is resized with ImageMagick according to the geometry given in the corresponding setting.